TruongHoangPhuLoc/simple-flask-helloworld/README.md

   you tested is not the thing you shipped, and that is where drift comes from.
 - **No path filtering on CI.** Every push runs the whole pipeline, including README-only changes.
 Filtering is a build-time optimisation and this build is about three minutes, so there is little to win.
-There is also a trap worth
-  naming: a `paths:` filter at the `on:` level means the workflow never runs at all, so a required status check never reports and the pull request blocks forever.
-If filtering were worth it here, the safe shape is the one I proposed for the Terraform workflow -- a filter job publishing an output, consumed by a downstream `if:` -- because a skipped job still reports and still satisfies branch protection.
 - **No GitHub environment reserved for production.** Production should be its own environment with required reviewers, separate from anything staging can reach.